sandwichfarm/xport-relays/README.md

 # `xport-relays`

 highly optimized single-file client-side relay checker with no dependencies written by [vir2alexport](https://xport.top).
+This repository is in no way endorsed by the author.

 [Site](https://relays.xport.top)